 While the application of this technology to intraprocedural diagnosis is promising, Dr. Bessich and her team believe that clinical use of SRH microscopy could also aid in the selection and prompt delivery of therapy for patients.

-“In the clinic, we’re often waiting for weeks to the receive molecular results from tissue,” says Dr. Bessich.
-“If we could obtain these results in real time, we could initaite appropriate therapy sooner.”
+“In the clinic, we’re often waiting for weeks to receive molecular results from tissue,” says Dr. Bessich.
+“If we could obtain these results in real time, we could initiate appropriate therapy sooner.”